 The Counseling Center follows this requirement with everyone, including your parents, university staff, as well as former or future counselors.
 You have the right to refuse to provide consent, or to revoke it once it is given.

-There are three important exceptions to maintaining confidentiality that all counselors must follow.
-These exceptions are part of Rhode Island State law and cannot be altered by the University or the Counseling Center.
+There are three important exceptions to confidentiality that all counselors in our Center must follow.
+These exceptions are part of Rhode Island state law and cannot be altered by Roger Williams University or by the Counseling Center.

-The primary exception concerns protection from imminent harm.
-If your counselor believes you to be at imminent risk to harm yourself or someone else, they must take steps to protect you or whoever is in danger, even if that means violating your confidentiality.
+The first exception concerns protection from imminent harm.
+If your counselor believes you to be at imminent risk to seriously harm or kill yourself or someone else, the counselor may take actions to protect you or others, even at the expense of your confidentiality.

-Secondly, if your counselor becomes aware that a child (minor) or elder is being abused, they must take steps to protect that child or elder, which may involve sharing information that you had previously shared with the counselor.
+Second, if your counselor becomes aware that a child (minor) or elder is being abused or neglected, they may take steps to protect that child or elder, which may involve sharing information that you had previously shared with the counselor.